USDepartmentofLabor/Developer/expanding-growth/_posts/2013-01-30-2010-occupational-employment-statistics.md

 ---
 layout: post
-title: 2010 Occupational Employment Statistics - United States Department of Labor Developer Portal
+title: 2010 Occupational Employment Statistics
 created: 1359577855
 description: The Occupational Employment Statistics (OES) program conducts a semi-annual mail survey designed to produce estimates of employment and wages for specific occupations.
 ---